About Aleza

 LVRJ

-Literary Las Vegas: Aleza Freeman and Howard Freeman
+Literary Las Vegas: Aleza and Howard Freeman

 "Candy Store at the Edge of the Galaxy" is a book with 12 poems and illustrations for the young and young at heart.
 The Shel Silverstein-ish poems range from quirky kid stuff to more adult humor.